prwilliams5/promo-site/README.md

-# Parker's website built with Next.js and Chakra UI.
+# Parker's website built with Next.js and Chakra UI